kolodny-coder/django-blog/README.md

 2. User can upload a profile picture and update his Profile throw the profile tag in the navigation bar.

 # DataBase
-1. The profile pics stored in at s3 bucket.
+1. The profile pics stored in s3 bucket.
 2. The user data stored in the Postgres database